Grench6/RX580-rocM-tensorflow-ubuntu20.4-guide/README.md

   ```
   Could not load dynamic library 'libhip_hcc.so'; dlerror: libhip_hcc.so: cannot open shared object file: No such file or directory
   ```
-  Then, you can use any workaround from this [issue](https://github.com/RadeonOpenCompute/ROCm/issues/1163).
-I have used:
+  You could use any workaround from [this issue](https://github.com/RadeonOpenCompute/ROCm/issues/1163).
+Here is one:
   ```
   export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/opt/rocm/hip/lib
   sudo ldconfig
   ```
-  This will only temporarily set the variable.
-If this fix works, you need to permanently set the variable: [Link](https://askubuntu.com/questions/887442/how-to-permanently-set-an-environment-variable)
+  If this fix works, you will need to [permanently set the variable](https://askubuntu.com/questions/887442/how-to-permanently-set-an-environment-variable).

-Congrats, your machine is now ready to use tensorflow-rocm!
-You should still consider testing it with something more complex, like a benchmark.
+Congrats!
+Your machine is now ready to use tensorflow-rocm!
+You should still consider testing it with something more complete, like a benchmark.
 ## Test with a benchmark
 ```
 sudo apt install git